 Here's the snapshot:

-- 6-12 people who gather in one another’s homes
+- 6-12 people who gather in homes or at church

 - Open to men and women, single and married

 - Locations arranged geographically to best serve busy schedules

 - New leaders (apprentices) are developed for multiplication

 Learn more about our ministry philosophy, purpose, core values and vision.

 The gospel means “good news.”
 It is the basic message that God made Christ who had no sin to be sin for us, so that in Him we might become the righteousness of God (2 Corinthians 5:21).
 Through union with Christ we are not only brought into a personal relationship with God, but we are also brought into a new family made up of other believers in Jesus Christ.
 A “Gospel Community” displays that truth!
 Our Sunday morning gathering is a larger living illustration of the power of the gospel to save and transform a people.
 Therefore, a GC is a smaller reflection of that reality in our homes and neighborhoods.